 Tebis strategies for optimized 3D stepover ensure uniform stepover on the surface in 3D milling of both flat and steep areas.
 The part is automatically divided into slope areas that can be manufactured with special strategies and tools – the best prerequisite for automated NC programming in conjunction with Tebis template technology.

 High-quality toolpaths: HSC point distribution optimally positions the NC points on the surface.
 You can influence the point distribution so that the output toolpaths precisely match your machine control.
-A further benefit: You can mill directly on surfaces without having to use a faceted substitute model.
+An additional benefit: You can mill directly on surfaces without needing a faceted substitute model.

 Precisely determine milling areas: In Tebis, the contour of the virtual tool matches exactly with that of the actual tool used.
 You can therefore optimally use the potential of your HFC cutters even for prefinishing.